 - Watch out for the background.
 Learn to look at everything in the viewfinder, not just the main subject.
 Get rid of distractions in the background and include things that tell the story.
 "Previsualize" the final image.

 - Make backups of your work and keep a copy off premises in case of a fire or flood.
-Download images to your computer and use Carbonite to make a copy off premises.
+Download images to your computer and use one of the many backup services to make a copy off premises in the cloud.
 If you are in a hotel, download before bed and make sure Carbonite backs up overnight.

 - Keep shooting until you drool!